For several years, Inception Gallery has been refocusing on sculpture, particularly monumental sculpture.

-The imposing and majestic proportions of the monumental sculpture give a sense of power and evoke admiration and wonder.
-These outdoor sculptures attract tourists and create a wonderful visual appeal.
-The monumental sculpture is driven to meaning prosperity and success, creating emotions and providing visibility that impacts the visitor.
+The imposing and majestic proportions of the monumental sculpture give a feeling of power and provoke admiration and wonder.

-Thus, SAS Inception Gallery collaborates with a great number of artists Jonathan Prince, Charles Hadcock, David Harber, Nathalie Decoster, Matt Devine, Andy Scott, David Breuer-Weil, George Panossian, Stéphane Cipre, Richard Orlinski, Unus Safardiar, Marc Fornes, Yvonne Domenge, Damon Hyldreth, Ran Hwang, Soo Sunny Park…, and gives you the opportunity to experience different aspects of monumental work.
+SAS Inception Gallery collaborates with a large number of artists such as Jonathan Prince, Charles Hadcock, David Harber, Nathalie Decoster, George Panossian, Matt Devine, Andy Scott, David Breuer-Weil, Stéphane Cipre, Richard Orlinski, Unus Safardiar, Marc Fornes, Damon Hyldreth, Ran Hwang, Soo Sunny Park, etc., and offers you the possibility of discovering the aspects of monumental work.